joshjabs/BacklogWriter/README.md

 # Backlog Writer BETA ( built on OpenAI API Quickstart Node.js Example )

 This is a beta Backlog writer AI application using the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+It can be used to quickly generate detailed User Stories and Step-by-Step Tasks to accomplish a large Project or Epic.
+These Work Items can then be imported into an Azure DevOps Project Backlog using the Azure DevOps REST API.

+Entering an Epic/Project prompt (ie: "AWS Budgets for Client Azure Cloud Account") and clicking the "Generate Work Items" button will build a Backlog based on your customizable settings.
+This recommended structure can then be reviewed and edited as necessary before being imported into your Project Managment software of choice.

+![BacklogWriter UI Screenshot](ui.png)

 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

-![BacklogWriter UI Screenshot](ui.png)

 ## Setup